Services & AccommodationsDisabled Students Programs and Services (DSPS)

 Students will have the opportunity to call/stop into DSPS on Fridays starting at 8:00am to make appointments for a week out on a first come, first served basis.
 Cancelations will still be filled as available on a first come basis.
-If at any time an appointment is available earlier, DSPS will do their best to offer students the first available appointment and only require students to call/come in on Fridays if we are completely booked and have no counseling appointments available.
+If at any time an appointment is available earlier, DSPS will do their best to offer students the first available appointment and only require students to call/come in on Mondays if we are completely booked and have no counseling appointments available.

 New Student Intake Counseling

 All new students must have the following completed and turned into the DSPS office before scheduling an DSPS New Student Intake Counseling Appointment: